Tests & Scores

 Your scores must be reported to us officially from the testing agency; scores you list on your application and scores appearing on your school transcript will not be considered official.

 Please allow plenty of time for your scores to arrive at MIT.
 Keep in mind that it takes at least 4 to 6 weeks for us to receive SAT scores.
 We recommend that you list MIT as a school to receive your scores when you take the test.
-If you are an Early Action applicant, and you take the November test, or if you are a Regular Action applicant, and take the December test—you must list MIT as a school to receive your scores or we will not receive them in time for our review.
+If you are an Early Action applicant, and you take the November test—or if you are a Regular Action applicant, and take the December test—you must list MIT as a school to receive your scores or we will not receive them in time for our review.

 It is important that you register for tests with the same name as you have indicated on your application or MyMIT account.
 Your record and test scores will not be linked in our system if the names do not match.

 When To Take Which Tests

 Obviously, it's vital that students take all tests on or before the deadlines.
 Beyond that, however, choose your test dates wisely!
 For example, if you will be completing high school physics, chemistry or biology before your senior year, it's very wise to take the appropriate SAT Subject Tests(s) right afterwards (usually May or June), while the material is fresh in your mind.

 The content of your math courses should determine whether you take the Level 1 or the Level 2 Math test and when (we have no preference between the two tests).
-Before you choose the dates for any of your tests, particularly the math test, be sure to get advice from your guidance counselor and your teachers.
+Before you choose the dates for any of your tests, particularly the math test, be sure to get advice from your school counselor and your teachers.

-We do not have cut off or recommended scores for the ACT, SAT Reasoning Test, or SAT Subject Tests as scores are evaluated within an applicant's context.
+We do not have cut off or recommended scores for the ACT, SAT, or SAT Subject Tests as scores are evaluated within an applicant's context.
 To view test score statistics from the most recent admissions year, visit our admissions statistics page.